-This part of Central Texas alternates between rather hilly and rather flat.
+This part of Central Texas alternates between hilly and rather flat.
 As one might expect, there is considerable RV parking in the flatter areas.
-One parking area is near the equestrian group camp on the east side of the Park.
-There’s another parking area near park headquarters and the main hiking/biking trails.
+One parking area is near the equestrian group camp on the east side of the park.
+There’s another parking area near the park headquarters and the main hiking/biking trails.
 Large vehicle parking is also available near Pedernales Falls, the Pedernales River beach area, and the primitive camping area.
 However, most RV campers park their rig at the campsite and walk or bike to get where they want to go.

 Campgrounds and parking in Pedernales Falls State Park